UCSDNobel1998/cse15l-lab-reports/lab-report2.md

 In a couple of sentences, describe something you learned from lab in week 2 or 3 that you didn’t know before:

 **In week 2, I learned how to use the ssh command to connect to the remote server.
 It is new to me.
-Even if I am at home and can't connect to the UCSD-Protected network, I can use the ssh command to test if my web server can load the ieng6-20x URLs.
+Even if I am at home and cannot connect to the UCSD-Protected network, I can use the ssh command to test if my web server can load the ieng6-20x URLs.
 In week 3, I learned how to log into ieng6 without typing the password.
 It can save a lot of time.**